Skip to content

 Other national lists Varies by jurisdiction Country-specific Varies

-Why is sanctions screening legally required?
+Why is sanctions screening legally required in Australia?

 Users on compliance forums and professional networks regularly raise a common operational concern: "How do we reduce the alert volume from false positives without missing genuine hits?"
 This is addressed in the best practices section below.